bootique/bootique-mvc/README.md

 ### Template Resolving

-In the example above we set the template base to be "classpath:" root.
+In the example above we set the template base to be `classpath:templates`.
 But it can also be set to a filesystem directory or a URL on a public web server.
-The only requirement is that a single base should be used by all templates.
+The only requirement is that a single base is shared by all templates.

-The rules for template name resolution:
+Assuming the base is `classpath:templates`, here are some simple rules for path resolution:

-* template paths are resolved relative to the `templateBase` location.
-* if a template name DOES NOT start with a forward slash, before resolving the template, a path corresponding to the view package is prepended to the name.
-So in the example above `some-page.mustache` becomes `classpath:org/example/view/some-page.mustache`.
+* Template path with no leading forward slash will be prepended with a path corresponding to the view package:
+`some-page.mustache` -> `classpath:templates/org/example/view/some-page.mustache`.
-* if a template name starts with a forward slash, it is resolved directly against `templateBase`.
-So `/some-page.mustache` would be resolved as `classpath:some-page.mustache`.
+* Template path starting with a forward slash is resolved directly against `templateBase`:
+`/some-page.mustache` -> `classpath:templates/some-page.mustache`
+* Template path can reference parent directories via `../`:  `../some-page.mustache` ->
+`classpath:templates/org/example/some-page.mustache`.
-* Template names can reference parent directories via `../`.
-So `../some-page.mustache` would be resolved as `classpath:org/example/some-page.mustache`.
-If a parent directory is outside of the `templateBase`, an exception is thrown.
+* If a parent directory is outside the `templateBase`, an exception is thrown: `../../../../some-page.mustache` -> throws
-* Templates can have includes (called "partials" in Mustache).
-The rules for resolving includes  are the same as the root template above.
+* Templates can include other templates (such includes are called "partials" in Mustache).
+The rules for resolving includes are the same as for the root templates.